lheitman0/translator/README.md

 # Translator

 ## Overview
 This project is an exploration of the OpenAI API, centered around building a simple, multilingual translation program.
-The primary goal is to gain hands-on experience with OpenAI's capabilities while developing a practical application.
+The primary goal is to gain hands-on experience with OpenAI's capabilities while developing a practical application. this changed

 This README serves as a comprehensive guide and a repository for personal notes regarding the development process.